drewrwilson/toolsforactivism/README.md

  * [Self Starter](https://github.com/lockitron/selfstarter) - roll your own crowdfunding site
  * [TakeCharge.io](https://github.com/controlshift/prague-server) - opensource or SaaS online donations powered by Stripe.
  * [VictoryKit](http://www.victorykitapp.com) - Optimize petition campaign content.
 Not actively maintained.
+ * [Countdown](https://github.com/drewrwilson/countdown) - A quick & simple tool for making your own webpage with a countdown to your upcoming event.

 ## Software as a service: